 Rituximab and LMP-Specific T-Cells in Treating Pediatric Solid Organ Recipients With EBV-Positive, CD20-Positive Post-Transplant Lymphoproliferative Disorder

 This pilot phase II trial studies how well rituximab and latent membrane protein (LMP)-specific T-cells work in treating pediatric solid organ recipients with Epstein-Barr virus-positive, cluster of differentiation (CD)20-positive post-transplant lymphoproliferative disorder.
-Monoclonal antibodies, such as rituximab may block tumor growth in different ways by targeting certain cells.
+Rituximab is a monoclonal antibody that may interfere with the ability of cancer cells to grow and spread.
 LMP-specific T-cells are special immune system cells trained to recognize proteins found on post-transplant lymphoproliferative disorder tumor cells if they are infected with Epstein-Barr virus.
-Giving rituximab and LMP-specific T-cells may be better in treating pediatric organ recipients with post-transplant lymphoproliferative disorder than rituximab alone.
+Giving rituximab and LMP-specific T-cells may work better in treating pediatric organ recipients with post-transplant lymphoproliferative disorder than rituximab alone.

 A Pilot Study of Rituximab (RTX) and Third Party Latent Membrane Protein (LMP)-Specific Cytotoxic T-Lymphocytes (LMP-TC) in Pediatric Solid Organ Recipients (SOT) With EBV-Positive CD20-Positive Post-Transplant Lymphoproliferative Disease (PTLD)

-- To determine the feasibility of treating pediatric and young adult solid organ transplant recipients with newly diagnosed Epstein-Barr virus (EBV)-positive CD20-positive post-transplant lymphoproliferative disease (PTLD) with a novel T-cell therapeutic, allogeneic LMP1/LMP2-specific cytotoxic T-lymphocytes (third party latent membrane protein [LMP]-specific T cells), in a cooperative group setting.
+- To determine the feasibility of treating pediatric and young adult solid organ transplant recipients who have newly diagnosed, relapsed or refractory Epstein-Barr virus (EBV)-positive CD20-positive post-transplant lymphoproliferative disease (PTLD) with a novel T-cell therapeutic, allogeneic LMP1/LMP2-specific cytotoxic T-lymphocytes (third party latent membrane protein [(LMP]-)]-specific T cells), in a cooperative group setting.

 - To determine the percentage of eligible patients for whom a suitable LMP-specific T-cell product derived from a third party LMP-specific T-cell bank is available.

 II.
-To estimate the response rate (RR) to three doses of rituximab (RTX) as single agent in children and young adults with EBV-positive CD20-positive PTLD after solid organ transplantation (SOT).
+To estimate the response rate (RR) to three doses of rituximab (RTX) as single agent in children and young adults with newly diagnosed or relapsed EBV-positive CD20-positive PTLD after solid organ transplantation (SOT).

 III.
-To estimate the 2-year event-free survival (EFS) of children and young adults with EBV-positive CD20-positive PTLD after SOT treated with RTX with/without LMP-specific T cells.
+To estimate the 2-year event-free survival (EFS) of children and young adults with newly diagnosed, refractory or relapsed EBV-positive CD20-positive PTLD after SOT treated with RTX and/or LMP-specific T cells.

 IV.
-To estimate overall survival (OS) of children and young adults with EBV-positive CD20-positive PTLD after SOT treated with RTX with/without LMP-specific T cells.
+To estimate overall survival (OS) of children and young adults with newly diagnosed, refractory or relapsed EBV-positive CD20-positive PTLD after SOT treated with RTX and/or LMP-specific T cells.

-- To estimate the RR to LMP-specific T cells of children and young adults with EBV-positive CD20-positive PTLD after SOT who have not had a complete response to RTX.
+- To estimate the RR to LMP-specific T cells of newly diagnosed (without complete response to course RTX1), refractory, and relapsed children and young adults with EBV-positive CD20-positive PTLD.

 VI.
-To estimate progression-free survival (PFS) of children and young adults with EBV-positive CD20-positive PTLD after SOT treated with RTX with/without LMP-specific T cells.
+To estimate progression-free survival (PFS) of children and young adults with newly diagnosed, refractory or relapsed EBV-positive CD20-positive PTLD after SOT treated with RTX and/or LMP-specific T cells.

 VII.
-To describe the toxicity of third party LMP-specific T cells in children and young adults with EBV-positive CD20-positive PTLD after SOT treated with RTX and LMP-specific T cells.
+To describe the toxicity of third party LMP-specific T cells in children and young adults with newly diagnosed, refractory or relapsed EBV-positive CD20-positive PTLD after SOT treated with RTX and/or LMP-specific T cells.

 VIII.
 To validate that absence of EBV viremia correlates with RR, EFS and OS.